TylerNguyen03/RaspPiMesh/testing.md

 ping 192.168.1.3 -i .2
 ```

-- if you want the ping command to only display time, use the following command
+- if you want the ping command to only display time, use the following command.
+It's important to note that the last line of data should be disregarded

 ```
-ping 192.168.1.2 | grep -Po "time.*"
+ping 192.168.1.2 | grep -Po '[0-9.]*(?= ms)'
 ```